VisualFP/docs/SA/design_concept/content/results/results_requirement_validation.typ

 Due to time constraints, the requirements #ac("UC")2, #ac("UC")7, #ac("UC")8 and #ac("UC")9 had to be considered as out-of-scope.
 However, during the implementation of the type inference engine, #ac("UC")7 was kept in mind so that custom data types could be added without much effort.

+=== Validation of NFR2 <validation-nfr2>

+The non-functional requirement NFR2, as described in @nfr2, states that a user that isn't familiar with functional programming should be able to use VisualFP within 1 hour.

+We validated this requirement by showcasing the #ac("PoC") to Samuel Bernhard, a software engineer at Hamilton Bonaduz AG.
+Samuel is a seasoned software developer but isn't familiar with functional programming.

+He was able to use VisualFP within 1 hour, so we deem the requirement to be achieved.

+Still, the trial pointed out some aspects that are worth to be noted for future development on the project:

+- As he wasn't familiar with the function notation used by Haskell, he wasn't able to make use of type hints (type-holes, function signatures, etc) without additional explanation.

+- He also wasn't familiar with the `cons` and `nil` construction of lists, so we had to explain to him how it works before he could use it.

+- He would have liked to execute his created values.

+- After the showcase, we showed what outlooks we had thought of, and he liked the option of the visual and textual language (@outlook-visual-textual) very much.